-- A. Effective upon implementation of this MOU, employees will no longer accrue annual leave.
-Instead, employees will accrue sick leave and vacation time pursuant to Article IV, Section 1 and Article V. - B. Annual leave that has been accumulated prior to the implementation of this MOU may be retained, provided however, that an employee who needs to use sick leave or vacation must first use accrued annual leave to its depletion prior to use of sick leave or vacation. - C. During the 90 day period July 1, 2015 to September 30, 2015 only, employees may convert annual leave that has been accumulated prior to the implementation of this MOU to sick leave, provided the conversion does not result in the employee exceeding the 1500 hours cap for sick leave.
+- A. Effective upon implementation of the 2015-2019 MOU, employees no longer accrue annual leave.
+Instead, employees accrue sick leave and vacation time pursuant to Article IV, Section 1 and Article V. - B. Annual leave that has been accumulated prior to the implementation of the 2015-2019 MOU may be retained, provided however, that an employee who needs to use sick leave or vacation must first use accrued annual leave to its depletion prior to use of sick leave or vacation.